lukso-network/docs/docs/standards/universal-profile/introduction.md

 sidebar_position: 4.1
 ---

+# Introduction

 :::caution

 This section is a work in progress.

 :::

-> To see Universal Profiles (🆙 ) live on the [L14 testnet](../networks/l14-testnet.md), check out [universalprofile.cloud](https://universalprofile.cloud/).
+> To see Universal Profiles (🆙 ) live on the [L14 testnet](../../networks/l14-testnet.md), check out [universalprofile.cloud](https://universalprofile.cloud/).
 It lets you easily browse the deployed profiles.

 Universal Profiles are smart contract accounts, that should be used instead of simple EOAs (simple generated keys), as they have the following advantages: